 even if you feel you lead a small life: find the beauty and glorify God.

 I'm getting cold feet.
-This is the pivotal week, fall's tipping point when I change from wearing flip flop sandals to wearing my Minnetonka moccasins.
+This is the pivotal time, fall's tipping point when I change from wearing flip flop sandals to wearing my Minnetonka moccasins.
 I've even dusted off my boots to wear to church.
 Next would be holding my feet to the fire: flipping the switch to enjoy the gas fireplace.
-We're not quite there yet, but it won't be long even though it's a two quilt night now at our house.
+It won't be long until it's a two quilt night now at our house.
 Fall is in full bloom.

 "The kingdom of heaven may be compared to a king who gave a wedding feast for his son.
 And he sent out his slaves to call those who had been invited to the wedding feast and they were unwilling to come.
 Again he sent out other slaves saying, 'Tell those who have been invited, 'Behold, I have prepared my dinner; my oxen and my fattened livestock are all butchered and everything is ready; come to the wedding feast.'
 But they paid no attention and went their way, one to his own farm, another to his business, and the rest seized his slaves and mistreated them and killed them.
 But the king was enraged, and he sent his armies and destroyed those murderers and set their city on fire."